shimzawarraich/Phone-Software-System/README.md

 ## Applications

 ### Contacts App
-The Contacts app is a simple implementation of a contacts manager typically found on a mobile phone.
+The Contacts app is a simple implementation of a contacts app typically found on a mobile phone.
 Upon entering the app, users are presented with the following options:
 - Create a new contact
 - View an existing contact
 - Delete a contact